Giftcarder/GCModuleCreator/README.md

 # GiftCarder Module Creator

-GiftCarder Module Creator is a tool used to easily Create Modules to use with GiftCarder.
+GiftCarder Module Creator is a tool Written in C# and used to easily Create Modules to use with GiftCarder.